 The Swiss Confederation was founded in 1291, which is celebrated annually via Swiss National Day observance.
 The history of Switzerland included mostly that of armed neutrality.
 It was only until 2002 when Switzerland became a member of the United Nations.
 Even though the country is a part of the European Free Trade Association, it is not a part of the Schengen Area and the European Union.

 Switzerland earns a high ranking in terms of economy, human development and quality of life.
-Two of its major cities, Zurich and Geneva, are recognized as global cities with its citizens enjoying the highest qualities of life.
+Two of its major cities, Zurich and Geneva, are recognized as global cities with its citizens enjoying the highest quality of life.

 Currency: Swiss franc

-Official Language: There are four officially recognized languages in Switzerland: German, French, Italian and Romansh.
+Official Language: There are four officially recognized languages in Switzerland: German, French, Italian, and Romansh.

 Airport/s: The Zurich Airport is the largest gateway for international flights that travel to Switzerland.
 It has an average passenger traffic of 22.8 million (as of 2012).
 Other notable international airports in Switzerland are Geneva Airport and Bern Airport.